kevinkawchak/Generative-AI-Drug-Synthesis/Code/PennyLane/Benchmarking Devices III/README.md

+Note: The algorithm used in the Keras model was more complex.
+Run times between platforms are not comparable.
 The following are modifications or improvements to original notebooks.
 Please refer to the authors' models for the published primary work.